Mosaddek Hossain

 Mosaddek Hossain Saikat (মোসাদ্দেক হোসেন সৈকত; born 10 December 1995) is a Bangladeshi cricketer who plays for the Bangladesh national cricket team and for Barisal Division in domestic cricket.
-He made his international debut for Bangladesh in January 2016.
-He holds the highest strike rate in Asia Cup 2022.
+He made his international debut in January 2016.
+He has played across all the three formats.

 Under-19 career

-Mosaddek is a right-handed batsman and off-spin bowler.
+Mosaddek is a right-handed middle-order batsman and off-spin bowler.
 He played for Bangladesh in two ICC Under-19 World Cups: in Australia in 2012 and in Abu Dhabi in 2013–14.
-He captained Bangladesh Under-19 in a two-match series of four-day matches against Sri Lanka Under-19 in April 2013, scoring 107 in the first match and 74 in the second.
+He captained the Bangladesh Under-19 in a two-match series of four-day matches against the Sri Lanka Under-19 in April 2013, scoring 107 in the first match and 74 in the second.
 He then captained the team again in a five-match series of limited-overs matches immediately afterwards, scoring more than 200 runs, including 98 in the third match which Bangladesh won by one wicket.
-In England later that year, in a "superb all-round performance", he scored 110* off 113 balls and then took 3 for 38 off 10 overs in a 38-run victory over England Under-19.
+In England later that year, in a "superb all-round performance", he scored 110* off 113 balls and then took 3 for 38 off 10 overs in a 38-run victory over the England Under-19.